marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 Now click the "Install" button and wait for the package to install.

-Okay, now the project is ready to receive the Scaffold of ASP.NET Core Identity.
+Okay, now the project is ready to go through scaffolding of ASP.NET Core Identity.

 ### Applying the ASP.NET Core Identity Scaffold

-Manually create login / logout, authentication, etc. features. in our application would require a lot of effort, both for the development of views and for creating business logic, model entities, data access, security, etc., in addition to many hours of unit testing, functional tests, integrated testing, etc.
+Manually creating login / logout, authentication and other features in our application would normally require a lot of effort, both for the development of views and for creating business logic, model entities, data access, security, etc., in addition to many hours of unit testing, functional tests, integrated testing, etc.